William R. King: Vice presidency and death (1853)

 The 1852 Democratic National Convention was held at the Maryland Institute for the Promotion of the Mechanic Arts Hall in Baltimore.
 Franklin Pierce was nominated for president, and King was nominated for vice president.

 Pierce and King defeated the Whig candidates, Winfield Scott and William Alexander Graham.
 Because King was ill with tuberculosis and had traveled to Cuba in an effort to regain his health, he was not able to be in Washington to take his oath of office on March 4, 1853.
-By a special Act of Congress passed on March 2, he was allowed to take the oath outside the United States, and was sworn in on March 24, 1853, near Matanzas, Cuba, by the US consul to Cuba, William L. Sharkey.
-King is the first and, to date, only vice president of the United States to take the oath of office on foreign soil.
+By a special Act of Congress passed on March 2, he was allowed to take the oath outside the United States, and was sworn in on March 24, 1853, near Matanzas, by the U.S. consul to Cuba, William L. Sharkey.
+King is the first and, to date, only vice president or president of the United States to take the oath of office on foreign soil.

 Shortly afterward, King made the journey to return to Chestnut Hill.
 He died within two days of his arrival on April 18, 1853, aged 67, of tuberculosis.
 He was interred in a vault on the plantation and later reburied in Selma's Old Live Oak Cemetery.
 King never carried out any duties of the office.

 Following King's death, the office of vice president was vacant until John C. Breckinridge was inaugurated with President James Buchanan in March 1857.